josedab/josedab.github.io/content/posts/hello_world.md

 {{< /admonition >}}

 ## Content of this site
 This site will contain mostly information/challenges I face in the Software Engineering field.
-Most of the content will be technical in some degree, although lot of the times I will talk about the concepts with a link to the GitHub repository.
+Most of the content will be technical in some degree, although if lot of code is involved, I am likely pointing the work to the specific GitHub repository.

 ## Content frequency
-My aim is to write at least once a month.
-I put a low entry requirement, and if I like this writing adventure I will increase it.
+My aim is to write at least once a month: I put a low entry requirement to encourage myself to have this alive and have it up to date :sweat_smile:.
+If I like this writing adventure I will definitely reevaluate it.
 For the moment, I want to focus this as a writing/learning experience and not an obligation.